Bloom’s Taxonomy is a classification framework for the skills required to achieve a set of educational objectives.

 Analyzing:

-- Learning Objective: Analyze the causes and effects of climate change.
+- Learning objective: Analyze the causes and effects of climate change.

 - Activity: Research and write a paper examining the contributing factors to climate change and its environmental consequences.